 4. Gutleutviertel – Coolest place to stay in Frankfurt

 A former port district, Gutleutviertel was home to leper hospitals, brothels and markets during medieval times and until recently it was somewhere to be avoided.
-Thanks to a recent redevelopment, Gutleutviertel has climbed the ranks as one of the most desirable places to live in the city and is our pick for the coolest neighbourhood in Frankfurt.
+Thanks to a recent redevelopment, Gutleutviertel has climbed the ranks as one of the most desirable places to live in the city and is our pick for the coolest neighborhood in Frankfurt.

 Gutleutviertel, Frankfurt